ibexa/documentation-developer/docs/guide/user_management.md

 ### Password expiration

-In the **User account (ezuser)** Field definition, you can set password expiry rules, which will force users to change their passwords periodically.
+In the **User account (ezuser)** Field definition, you can set password expiration rules, which will force users to change their passwords periodically.

 ![Password expiry settings](img/password_expiry.png)